Ay-355/asyncdictionary/README.md

-# asyncdictionary.py
+# asyncdictionary

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)

 **An asynchronous Python wrapper for https://dictionaryapi.dev/**

-**You can find the API's repository [here](https://github.com/meetDeveloper/freeDictionaryAPI)**
+You can find the API's repository [here](https://github.com/meetDeveloper/freeDictionaryAPI)

-**NOTE: Currently I have only implemented fetching words from English, not other languages.
-Support for different languages coming soon.**
+### **NOTE: Currently I have only implemented fetching words from English, not other languages.
+This is because the actual API's implementation of languages other than english is different.
+Support for different languages coming soon though.**

 ___
 ## Requirements